churslic/BoostTokenizer/README.md

 Once compiled we will get the output that was shown above where the `'` `,` and the `.` were ignored.
-In this example, in order to call the tokenizer, we declare `tokenizer<>
+In this example, in order to call the tokenizer we declare `tokenizer<>
 mytok(str)`, where `str` is the parameter that you want to parse, and `mytok` is the name of your tokenizer.
 And don't worry about what goes in <>, we'll get to that later.